GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Introduction

+Now the data is cleaned, we can start analyzing it using BigQuery ML and Gemini models.
+BigQuery ML lets you  [create and run machine learning (ML) models](https://cloud.google.com/bigquery/docs/e2e-journey) by using SQL queries.
+BigQuery ML models are stored in BigQuery datasets, similar to tables and views.

-Now that you've cleaned your data, you can start analyzing it using BigQuery ML and Gemini models.
-Your goal is to extract categories from reviews and perform sentiment analysis to understand visitor experiences better.
+In this challenge, the goal is to extract categories from reviews and perform sentiment analysis to understand visitor experiences better.

 ### Description